wesc/essays/_sources/school.txt

 truly a part of their identity.
-They have a deep institutional knowledge of how to teach kids like this, and their belief is that the kids with the "disadvantages" don't usually have all around "disadvantages".
+They have a deep institutional knowledge of how to teach kids like this, and their belief is that the kids with the "disadvantages" don't usually have all around "disadvantages."
 They can thrive quite well and can often times surpass the gen-ed kids in their academic abilities.
 When I toured, I met a 5th grade girl who was quite possibly the most socially impressive 5th grader I have ever met.
 None of the other schools I